ShabihZaidi/Flight-Path-UOS/README.md

 1. Fixed display issue in "Blank Degree" View
 2. Fixed display issue in "Course Search" view
+3. Fixed display issue in popup for course selection
 3. Fixed errors that appeared after posting a comment